 Javier speaks English, French, Spanish and Portuguese.

-Enrique Acuña, Ventilation Specialist, PhD, has over 12 years of international experience in mine ventilation in massive and selective mining methods.
+Enrique Acuña, Ventilation Specialist, PhD, has over 12 years of international experience in mine ventilation in massive and selective mining methods with Vale and Codelco.
 He has actively participated in projects, ramp-up, and operation of underground mines.
 He has also worked to develop state of the art engineering projects, which include natural air conditioning (cooling and heating) and ventilation control systems (VCS/VOD), both in software packages and hardware, seeking to improve health and safety, production flexibility, and energy savings.
 Enrique has practical experience in the modeling of mine ventilation networks and optimization of mine ventilation systems.

 He has been involved in the training and preparation of professionals and technical personnel in the field, both in Chile and Canada.
 Enrique has taught courses to industry practitioners, as well as undergraduate students on matters of practical engineering ventilation principles and ventilation control systems.
 He has also published more than 40 chapters, scientific articles, and technical publications, covering the topics of ventilation planning and design optimization in multiple periods, CFD, ventilation control systems, natural conditioning, and surface fans noise mitigation.